sktime/sktime/docs/source/installation.rst

 4. Make sure your local version is up-to-date: :code:`git pull`
 5. Build package from source using: :code:`pip install --editable .`

-Please read below for details and more advanced instructions.
+Please read below for more detailed instrcutions for specific operating systems.

 Building sktime from source also requires

-- Cython >= 0.28.5
+- Cython >= 0.28.5 (available through :code:`pip install cython`)
-- OpenMP
+- OpenMP (see below for instructions)

 .. note::